-- 18.21 HPCH 1: Percent of Historic Landmarks and Cultural Buildings Registered

-Designated Per Year - 18.21 HPCH 3: Number of Historic Buildings Properties Rehabilitated with Incentives - 18.21 HPCH 4: Number of Exceptions and Variances Granted by Board of Adjustment and Planning Commission - 18.21 HPCH 5: Number of Demolition Requests for Existing and Potential Historic Properties - 18.21 HPCH 7: Number of Workshops Sponsored by OHP for Developers, City Commissioners, Realtors, Staff, Elected Officials and Residents - 18.21 DELETE HPCH 9: Number of Home Sales in Historic Districts - 18.21 HPCH 13: Percent of Maintenance Budget Allocated to World Heritage Buildings and Grounds-Bufferzone - 18.21 DELETE HPCH 14: Dollars Spent on Connectivity to Missions (Roads, Sidewalks, Trails, Wayfinding) - 18.21 ADD_HPCH 14: Number of Projects that Receive Local Rehabilitation and Historic Preservation Credits - 18.22 DELETE-HPCH A6: Explore options for creating permanent historic district and OHP representation on the Historic and Design Review Commission - 18.22 DELETE HPCH A7: Align process for demolition and new development approvals in Historic Districts and Neighborhood Conservation Districts (NCD). - 18.22 ADD HPCH Action: Explore the creation of a public notification process for demolition applications in Neighborhood Conservation Districts (NCD). - 18.22 ADD HPCH Action: Allocate appropriate and enhanced staff and resources to the review and approval process for new development in Neighborhood Conservation Districts (NCD) to ensure contextually-appropriate development.

-18.23 HPCH A10: Explore the creation of mixed-use zoning districts that would allow for the provision of neighborhood commercial uses adjacent to residential and historic areas, where appropriate process for rezoning larger commercial buildings for neighborhood-appropriate uses adjacent to historic residential areas.
+- 18.21 HPCH 1: Percent of Historic Landmarks and Cultural Buildings Registered Designated Per Year - 18.21 HPCH 3: Number of Historic Buildings Properties Rehabilitated with Incentives - 18.21 HPCH 4: Number of Exceptions and Variances Granted by Board of Adjustment and Planning Commission - 18.21 HPCH 5: Number of Demolition Requests for Existing and Potential Historic Properties - 18.21 HPCH 7: Number of Workshops Sponsored by OHP for Developers, City Commissioners, Realtors, Staff, Elected Officials and Residents

+- 18.21 DELETE HPCH 9: Number of Home Sales in Historic Districts - 18.21 HPCH 13: Percent of Maintenance Budget Allocated to World Heritage Buildings and Grounds-Bufferzone - 18.21 DELETE HPCH 14: Dollars Spent on Connectivity to Missions (Roads, Sidewalks, Trails, Wayfinding) - 18.21 ADD_HPCH 14: Number of Projects that Receive Local Rehabilitation and Historic Preservation Credits - 18.22 HPCH A4: Expand Evaluate pilot programs that focus on spurring revitalization of historic buildings and landmarks. - 18.22 DELETE HPCH A6: Explore options for creating permanent historic district and OHP representation on the Historic and Design Review Commission - 18.22 DELETE HPCH A7: Align process for demolition and new development approvals in Historic Districts and Neighborhood Conservation Districts (NCD). - 18.22 ADD HPCH Action: Explore the creation of a public notification process for demolition applications in Neighborhood Conservation Districts (NCD). - 18.22 ADD HPCH Action: Allocate appropriate and enhanced staff and resources to the review and approval process for new development in Neighborhood Conservation Districts (NCD) to ensure contextually-appropriate development. - 18.23HPCH A10: Explore the creation of mixed-use zoning districts that would allow for the provision of neighborhood commercial uses adjacent to residential and historic areas, where appropriate. process for rezoning larger commercial buildings for neighborhood-appropriate uses adjacent to historic residential areas.